After having just written this piece -

 5) Uther's son Madog and grandson Eliwlad may well be Sawyl Benisel's son Madog, whose epithet was Ailithir.
 Ailithir and Eliwlad may be semantically identical, or Eliwlad may have been constructed to resemble Ailithir.

-7) Uther is said to be master of Mabon.
+6) Uther is said to be master of Mabon.
 The castle of Mabon the Giant was located in the parish of Llansawel, "Church of Sawyl", in Wales.
 While this saint is probably a different person than Sawyl of Ribchester, it is noteworthy that Maponus was worshipped at Ribchester.
+It can be proven that Mabon was a prisoner, and thus a servant, of Illtud at Gloucester

 8) The Arthur name can most easily be accounted for by the preservation in the North of the name Artorius, probably deriving from the L. Artorius Castus who served had served at York.
-Had Castus been in Britain when the Sarmatians were there, and he employed them in battles within Britain, as well as during an expedition to Armorica and perhaps even while on an escort mission to Rome, his name may well have gained renown among the troops at Ribchester.
+Althogh Castus went to Armenia, which precludes his being in Britain when the Sarmatians were there, we can still make a case for the name having survived at Ribchester.
+For more on this, please see

 Conclusion: